itlogsandwich/dapproptech-skeleton/README.md

 I made this by myself to understand Nuxt Vue, AdonisJS and Typescript.
 Practicing here significantly improved my understanding for our actual system.

-The main and final code for the system can be seen here <a href = "https://github.com/DAPPropTech"> DAPProptech </a>
+The main and final code for the system can be seen here <a href = "https://github.com/DAPPropTech"> DAPProptech </a>, but it is currently private and closed.

 This is no longer being updated and will only serve as a reminder of my initial learnings of Typescript and its frameworks.